deployo/deployo.github.io/content/blog/interservice-communication-docker-dokku.md

 The address of the `db-checker` is provided using an environment variable called `CHECK_DB_URL` which is provided using Dokku command `dokku config:set web CHECK_DB_URL=http://db-checker/ping`.

-Now if we ran both of these applications and tried to access `web` and its `/check_db` endpoint it would throw an error with something along the lines of: `dial tcp: lookup db-checker on 127.0.0.11:53: no such host`
+Now if we ran both of these applications and tried to access `web` and its `/check_db` endpoint it would return an error with something along the lines of: `dial tcp: lookup db-checker on 127.0.0.11:53: no such host`

 The reason for this is that our `web` application does not know the address of `db-checker`.